chase-seibert/blog/_posts/2022-06-06-how-i-get-things-done-with-omnifocus.md

 ![inbox](/blog/images/omnifocus_inbox.png)

 During the day, in between meetings or during free time, I start completing items and checking them off.
 But that's a nice-to-have.
 What is absolutely required is heads-down time to do real work.
-That's when the bulk ok the tasks on my list actually get completed.
+That's when the bulk of the tasks on my list actually get completed.
 For me, it's about 90 minutes a day, ideally in one big chunk.
 I block this off on my calendar so that it's free every day, and I defend that time aggressively.